 If you want your child’s teacher to have a passion for guiding children and youth in their self-development, and contributing to the betterment of humankind through education, consider Montessori by the Sea School.

-Montessori by the Sea School Faculty
+Calvary by the Sea Montessori School Faculty

 Tricia has been at Calvary for over 25 years.
 Over the course of her years here at Calvary, she has held many different positions such as teaching in the classroom, assisting the teachers, and for two years, she held an administrative position and was in charge of fundraising for Calvary.
 She has a degree in Liberal Arts, Administration of Justice, Early Childhood Education, and AMS Certification.

 When she is not at Calvary, Tricia enjoys reading, hiking (easy to moderate level), golfing, bowling, and just spending time with her family, two furbabies, and friends.
 Being born and raised on the island of Oʻahu, she has developed a natural love of the ocean.
 On weekends and holidays, she enjoys spending time at the beach with family and friends, whether she is there to swim, kayak, snorkel, Bbq, camp, fish, or just lazing around, she relishes her time spent in the ocean.

 Kris has worked at Calvary by the Sea Montessori School for the past 22 years.
 She was born & raised in Honolulu.
 She graduated from Kaiser High School.
 She has an Associates Degree in Liberal Arts from Kapiolani Community College.
 Prior to working at Calvary by the Sea Montessori School, she worked for the State of Hawaii A+ after school care program, which is where she discovered she enjoyed working with children.